aws-samples/amazon-location-samples/create-custom-map-style/README.md

     ./downloadSpritesGlyphs.sh <YOUR AMAZON LOCATION SERVICE MAP NAME> <YOUR AWS CLI PROFILE NAME>
     ```

 This should create a folder for `sprites` and a folder for `glyphs` with a number of options for each.
-[Sprites](https://docs.aws.amazon.com/cli/latest/reference/location/get-map-sprites.html) can be either `.json` or `.png` files with an optional `@2x` version (Retina-quality images).
-[Glyphs](https://docs.aws.amazon.com/cli/latest/reference/location/get-map-glyphs.html) are a combination of a font-family and a Unicode range.
+The [Sprites](https://docs.aws.amazon.com/cli/latest/reference/location/get-map-sprites.html) endpoint can serve "Spritesheets" which consist of a paired set of `.png` and `.json` files.
+The `.png` file will contain all of the images and the `.json` file provides the offsets of each image within the `.png` file.
+These images can be used on the map for things like points of interests, highways, etc. [Glyphs](https://docs.aws.amazon.com/cli/latest/reference/location/get-map-glyphs.html) are a combination of a font-family and a Unicode range.
+These can be used to display place names as text on the map.

 1. We can start with a ready-made style template.
 Click "Open" in the top navigation bar and under "Upload Style" click "Upload" and select the `example-style-descriptor.json` file included in this repo.